Partial Recovery in the Graph Alignment Problem: Possibility result

-where the second inequality follows from Jensen's inequality.
-The difficulty then becomes to compute the moment generating function of $Z_k$.
-As it turns out, this can be done by noting that the correlated random variables $A_{ij}$ and $B'_{ij}$ only intervene in two of the $k$ terms in (\ref{eq:def.zk}).
-By conditioning on $(A_{ij},B'_{ij})$, and then on $(A_{p(i)p(j)},B'_{p(i)p(j)})$ and so forth, we are able to obtain an expression for $\E[e^{tZ_k}]$ as a function of four sequences defined via recursive relationships.
-Solving each of the four recursions gives us the closed form expression of $\E[e^{tZ_k}]$.
-We omit the details of this proof in the main text: it can be found in Section \ref{sec:proofs.ec} of the Appendix.
-We give here only the end result, namely that
+As it turns out, this can be done by noting the special structure of the sum: the pair $(A_{\{i,j\}}, B'_{\{i,j\}})$ only appears once, at the extremity of the sum, similarly for $(A_{\{p(i),p(j)\}}, B'_{\{p(i),p(j)\}})$, though they are once removed from the extremity of the sum, and so on and so forth.
+By conditioning recursively on these pairs, one can obtain the moment generating function of interest as a function of four sequences defined via recursive relationships.
+Solving each of the four recursions then gives us the moment generating function, which only depends on the length of the cycle $C$.
+We omit the details of this proof in the main text: it can be found in Section \ref{sec:proofs.ec} of the Electronic Companion.
+We give here only the end result, namely that for a cycle $C$ of length $k$,